jboboyle/Pages/index.md

 # About

 I'm an Electrical and Computer Engineering Master's student specializing in Machine Learning Data Science at University of California San Diego.
-I'm interested in applications machine learning in areas such as computer vision, time series forecasting, quantitative finance and more!
+I'm interested in applications machine learning in areas such as computer vision, time series forecasting, quantitative finance, cyber security and more!
 I will be graduating in March of 2022 and am looking for full time positions in Data Science and Software Engineering.

 Before Studying at UCSD, I studied Computer Engineering at Michigan State University, and later worked as a software integration engineer at General Motors where I worked on l2 and L2+ autonomous vehicles.